OkCupid: from Rest to GraphQL

 The API is deployed with Docker: we build Docker images with CI, and orchestrate releasing those images to our web servers with Docker Swarm.
 A huge, truly enormous shout-out goes to Hugh Tipping on our ops team for putting together Docker Swarm and a launch script to interact with it, along with tons of Docker experience and support!
 Also emotional support.

-3. edges and nodes didn't feel right to us, but the Relay description of paging cursors was pretty spot on.
-So, we use a data array for the items, and a Relay-inspired PageInfo entity:
+s didn't feel right to us, but the Relay description of paging cursors was pretty spot on.
+So, we use a data array for the items, and a Relay-inspired PageInfo